PritamChakrabortyShuvo/Linux/04_Swap-On-Space.md

 # Swap On Space📀
 ## What is Swap Space?
 Swap space in Ubuntu  is a portion of the **hard drive** used as **virtual memory** when the **RAM** is full.
 - **Virtual Memory:** Swap acts as an overflow area for RAM.
-When the system runs out of physical memory (RAM) it moves inactive pages from RAM to the swap space allowing more applications to run.
+When the system **runs out of physical memory (RAM)** it moves inactive pages from RAM to the swap space allowing more applications to run.
-- **Performance:** Although using swap can help prevent crashes when RAM is full **accessing data from swap is slower than from RAM**.
+- **Performance:** Although using swap can help **prevent crashes when RAM** is full **accessing data from swap is slower than from RAM**.
 Therefore, it’s best to have enough RAM for our applications.

-## Adding swap space on Ubuntu 24.04
+## Adding Swap Space on Ubuntu 24.04
 ### Workflow
 <div align="center">
   <img src="Images/Swapon.png" alt="Project Logo" width=100% height=30%/>